johnston9/shot-caller/TESTING.md

 - Use Case: Delete a Shoot Day.<br>

-  1. On the Edit/Delete icon and click the Delete icon.<br>
+  1. Click on the Edit/Delete icon and click the Delete icon.<br>
   2. A Modal displays asking to Confirm Delete or Cancel<br>
   3. Click "Delete".<br>
   6. A success message displays and the Day is deleted.<br>